9o9asma/Data-science-course-SDAIA/README.md

 Most people infected with the COVID-19 virus will experience mild to moderate respiratory illness and recover without requiring special treatment.
 Older people, and those with underlying medical problems like cardiovascular disease, diabetes, chronic respiratory disease, and cancer are more likely to develop serious illness.

 # Problem
-- Identify the maximum, minimum, median for the Confirmed, Deaths, Recovered, Active
+-  Identify the maximum, minimum, median for the Confirmed, Deaths, Recovered, Active?
--  Compare between Deaths and Active
+-  Compare between Deaths and Active?
--  How many the Total Corona Virus Active vs Recovered Recovered
+-  How many the Total Corona Virus Active vs Recovered Recovered?
--  Visualize the missingness issue in the dataset and check missing values
+-  Visualize the missingness issue in the dataset and check missing values?
 -  How many days, how many months, how many years in the dataset?
 -  How to predict active cases per month?